Home / Guides /

 • For non-hierarchical loops and segments, set a unique allowed value on each variant.

 You do not need to place the discriminant on the first element of the first segment.
-You can place it in any element of the first segment.
+You can place it in any required element of the first segment.
 The only requirement is that the discriminant must be unique amongst all variants.

 Elements